| 中文 | English |

 logger = logging.getLogger(__name__)

-class Greeter(ICell):
+class Greeter(BaseCell):

-logger.info(f"[Greeter] Received command: {command}, args: {args}")
+logger.info(f"[Greeter] Received command: greet, args: {text}")

 # ... processing logic